TheDanniCraft/activity-log/CONTRIBUTING.md

 ## :tada: Using Gitmoji

-This project **requires** the Gitmoji standard for all commit messages, enforced by automated CI checks.
+This project **requires** the Gitmoji standard for all commit messages, enforced by automated CI checks on pull requests.
 When writing commit messages, please use the [Gitmoji](https://gitmoji.dev) standard with conventional commit format.

 ### ✅ Correct Examples:
 ```